grafana/grafana/docs/sources/panels/expressions.md

 Expressions work with data source queries that return time series or number data.
 They also operate on [multiple-dimensional data]({{< relref "../getting-started/timeseries-dimensions.md" >}}).
 For example, a query that returns multiple series, where each series is identified by labels or tags.

 An individual expression takes one or more queries or other expressions as input and adds data to the result.
-Each individual expression or query is represented by a variable that is a named identifer known as its RefID (e.g., the default letter `A` or `B`).
+Each individual expression or query is represented by a variable that is a named identifier known as its RefID (e.g., the default letter `A` or `B`).

 To reference the output of an individual expression or a data source query in another expression, this identifer is used as a variable.